emesekiniovo123/Online-Eatery-Frontend-App/README.md

 ```

 ## Notes
-All Components were Organised properly as expected in the project
+All Components were Organised properly as expected in the project.
 The app is set up to consume a REST API through Axios.
 Update the API base URL in the environment or the service layer when your backend is ready.
 A